Film industry in Hamilton, Ontario

 Hamilton, Ontario, Canada, has become a popular destination for the television and film industry, attracting dozens of film and television productions each year.

-Hamilton has steadily grown as a filming location due in part to the existence of a regional tax incentive.

-Prominent Hollywood actors who have filmed in Hamilton include: Don Cheadle, Jeff Daniels, Michael Keaton, Harvey Keitel, Eugene Levy, Dolph Lundgren, Shirley MacLaine, Michael Madsen, Steve Martin, Edward Norton, Chris O'Donnell, Michelle Pfeiffer, Christopher Plummer, Randy Quaid, Tim Roth, Martin Sheen, John Travolta, Mark Wahlberg, Christopher Walken, Elliot Page, Sigourney Weaver, Kevin Spacey, Kelly Preston and Robin Williams.

-In 2007 the city launched a new ad campaign called "HAMILTON: FILM, Why Shoot Anywhere Else?"
-Awards have been received from the Association of Film Commissioners International and the Economic Development Association of Canada.
+Many prominent actors have worked on productions filmed in Hamilton, and the city has positioned itself to attract new productions with a regional tax incentive.

+In 2007 the city launched an ad campaign to lure in film studios.

 Hamilton has a dedicated office geared towards assisting those in the film and music industry.

-Film & culture activity

-Hamilton's contributions
+Local participation in film industry

 Local TV station CHCH introduced Canadians to Smith & Smith, which featured Steve and Morag Smith (the former better known from his stint as Red Green).
 The Hilarious House of Frightenstein was a Canadian children's television series which was also produced by CHCH in 1971.
 It was syndicated to television stations across Canada and the United States, and occasionally still appears today in some TV markets.
 The show's cast included Billy Van, Fishka Rais, Guy Big, Mitch Markowitz, Vincent Price, and Julius Sumner Miller.
 One hundred and thirty episodes of the series were made in a nine-month span starting in 1971.
 Don Cherry's Grapevine began airing on CHCH TV in the 1980s and shot on location at CHCH TV's Telecentre on King Street West and then at CHCH's main studio on Jackson Street West.
 The production then moved (including the original set and bar) to the restaurant Cherry had in town, also called "Don Cherry's Grapevine".
 The restaurant was on Main Street East.
 CHCH also produced local broadcasts such as Tiny Talent Time and Party Game.

 Power Play was a Canadian television drama series that aired on CTV from 1998 to 2000.
 The show starred Michael Riley as Brett Parker, a former New York City sports agent who became the general manager of a (fictional) National Hockey League franchise, the Hamilton Steelheads.